petrstepanov/petrstepanov.github.io/static/petr-stepanov-vita.md

 📅 Oct 2009 - May 2011

-* Provided instructions and guidance to high school students on following computer courses: C/C++ programming, HTML, Adobe Photoshop and 3D Studio Max.
+* Provided instructions and guidance to high school students on the following computer courses: C/C++ programming, HTML, Adobe Photoshop and 3D Studio Max.

 ### Research Scientist